bobbintb/UnRAID-DiRT/README.md

 2.05 TB took 3 minutes and 22.26 seconds.

 Of course this is just two examples and the total times depends on a number of factors but overall, I am pleased with the efficiency so far.
 I am also working on the daemon and the webui but they are not available at the moment.

+If anyone would care to contribute, I am severely lacking in web development skills.
+The scanner and daemon parts are nearly complete but the webUI is going to take a while as I am figuring it out as I go along.